KaanAkkaya94/Group-Visa-Application-System/README.md

 2. **Project Design with System Diagram**

-- We created a System Diagram to show the software and hardware components of the E-Visa Management System.
+- A System Diagram was created to represent the software and hardware components of the E-Visa Management System.
 This diagram was used to present the overall architecture of the system.

 **3. Backend Development (Node.js + Express + MongoDB)**